octimot/StoryToolkitAI/FEATURES.md

     Shift+V         - deselect all active segments

-    CMD/CTRL+A      - select all transcript segments
+    CMD/CTRL+A      - select all transcript segments (or deselects segments, if a selection exists)

     Shift+A         - create selection between the previously active and the currently active segment also works to create a selection for the last played segments in Resolve (if sync is active):